-Gunter is working at the Corporate R&D Department and has years of experience in complete vehicle engineering.
-He is looking into Product and Technology trends in terms of automotive industry with special interest in autonomy, mobility solutions, manufacturing and electrification and especially technologies which can support advancements in these areas.
+Gunter works in the Corporate R&D Department and has years of experience in complete vehicle engineering.
+He is looking into Product and Technology trends within the automotive industry with a special interest in autonomy, mobility solutions, manufacturing and electrification and especially technologies which can support advancements in these areas.

 Peter Whale - Founder, Vision Formers

 Peter is Founder & CEO of Vision Formers, the specialist start-up consultancy that helps Founders and CxOs of visionary technology businesses take practical and purposeful action to get product to market and turn founder and shareholder vision into commercial market reality.
 Vision Formers provides significant expertise in building great software and digital products along with growing and coaching product and technical teams.
 Peter is currently working with Navenio, commercialising their breakthrough infrastructure-free location technology within the healthcare sector.